boomerang-io/boomerang.docs/content/bosun.md

 ![Data](../assets/bosun-data.png)

-Bosun utilizes three types of data

-1. Policy Definition - The definition written in rego for Open Policy Agent
-2. Policy Rules - Rules applicable to the definition
-3. Metrics - the data to be validated

-(1) and (2) get combined together into a Policy which the Metrics is then validated against.
+Policy Definitions and Rules get combined together into a Policy which the Metrics is then validated against.

+## Integrations

+Bosun can be used in two ways, generically or pre-integrated with repositories of quality data.
+When validating generically the Metrics Data is a part of the body of the payload going to Bosun.
+When validating via pre-integrated data repositories you use labels to pass in any required information.

 ## APIs